 The best hot air balloon safari experiences for your summer bucket list will occur in the Serengeti and Masai Mara, and a one-hour trip will cost about $400 to $600 per person, depending on your base camp.

 Balloon excursions usually set off at dawn, about 0530, and carry between 4 to 16 people.
 Usually, the price includes a transfer from your safari camp and a hot breakfast at balloon touchdown.

 Uganda offers a cheaper low-key balloon safari experience in Murchison Falls National Park for about $380 per person.
 It’s an excellent opportunity for those visiting the gorilla trekking destination and hoping the watch the Big Five.

-You might have seen elegant pictures of the Maasai in National Geographic magazines or coffee table books – tall, dark and crimson-clad, squinting into the sun or leaping high off the ground.
-While most East Africa’s ethnic groups have evolved to modern lifestyles and moved to overpopulated cities, the Maasai maintain their time-honoured way of life—living off their cattle, migrating with the seasons and maintaining ancient customs and social structures.
+You might have seen elegant pictures of the Maasai in National Geographic magazines or coffee table books – tall, dark, and crimson-clad, squinting into the sun or leaping high off the ground.
+While most of East Africa’s ethnic groups have evolved to modern lifestyles and moved to overpopulated cities, the Maasai maintain their time-honored way of life—living off their cattle, migrating with the seasons and maintaining ancient customs and social structures.